Miriam-Hein/pands-project2021/README.md

 <div align="justify">

 ***numPy*** stands for "Numberical Python" and is the library that pandas, matplotlib and Scikit-learn are build on.
 It is not as default installed an therefore has to be added.
 This has been done at the start of this module via Anaconda.
+It is used for the manipulation of Python objects also called multi-dimensional array-based data and is the main package for scientific computing with Python.
+The arrays include collected values.
 [5]
 </div>

 <div align="justify">

-***matplotlib***
+***matplotlib*** is a library used to mimic the functions of MATLAB, which is a programming and numeric computing platform to analyse data, develop algorithms and to create models for example with the build in package Simulink.
+Each pyplot function does a change to a figure, for example it creates a figure, decorates plots with labels and titles and saves the figure (all examples used in this project).

 </div>